You’ll be brought into the operating room for anesthesia

 After you’re asleep, your physician will make a minimum of three small incisions for a camera, ultrasound, and Acessa handpiece

 Your physician uses a special ultrasound directly on the uterus that allows them to find and ultimately treat more fibroids than other standard imaging methods

 Next your physician deploys the tip of the Acessa handpiece into the fibroid and only the fibroid

 Controlled heat will destroy fibroid tissue.
 The heat shrinks the tissue mass into a fibroid into a soft mass that is absorbed by the body over time.
 Your physician will repeat this process until every targeted fibroid is treated

-After surgery, most patients get cleared to go home in two hours, and return to work in 4-5 days.
-Most women experience relief in the first 3 months, and continual improvement for 12 months
+After surgery, most patients get cleared to go home the same day, and return to work in 4-5 days.3 Most women experience relief in the first 3 months, and continual improvement for 12 months3

 If you’re not planning to have children in the future, the Acessa procedure might be a good option for you.
 And since it’s not major surgery, you can get back to life faster.